 - When potatoes are tender drain and rinse with cool water, set aside.

-- Grab a small cookie sheet and lightly spray with cooking oil.
+- Lightly spray a cookie sheet with oil.

 - Bake 15-20 minutes until golden and crisp